binbashz/holbertonschool-simple_shell/README.md

        null-terminated and includes the newline character, if one was found.

-   Processes in Linux, or in any unix operating system, are created based on an existing process by means of a cloning mechanism, or fork. existing process by means of a cloning mechanism, or fork.
+   Processes in Linux, or in any unix operating system, are created based on an existing process by means of a cloning mechanism,or fork.existing process by means of a cloning mechanism, or fork.
-   A Linux process spawns a new process to perform a given task, and this new process is considered a child process of the previous process
-   , which we will call parent.process is considered a child process of the previous process, which we will call parent.
+   A Linux process spawns a new process to perform a given task, and this new process is considered a child process of the previous process , which we will call parent.process is considered a child process of the previous process, which we will call parent.
    The PID, or Process ID, is an integer that uniquely identifies each process in a table of processes managed by the a process table managed by the Linux kernel.
 This process table maintains an entry for each of the processes currently running on the system.